 - Fishy or weird-smelling electrical equipment.

 - Overloaded outlets or extension cords.

 - Equipment that is not working properly.

-Any equipment that is faulty, such as wiring or plugs, should be removed from the premises immediately.
+Any equipment that is faulty, such as wiring or plugs, should be removed from the premises immediately by a qualified electrician.
 They should also be reported to your supervisor or whoever is in charge.
 It is important that outlets are do not overload, so be sure to plug equipment elsewhere if more outlets are required.

 Tips for Minimising Electrical Hazards

 - Switch off and unplug appliances when not in use and before cleaning.